How to Come Up With a Blog Name [Guide + Examples]

-Note: this guide is for people who want to start a successful blog.
+This guide is for people who want to start a successful blog.

-I know not everyone cares whether their blog becomes popular, influential, or a profitable business.
+Not everyone cares whether their blog becomes popular, influential, or a profitable business.
 If you don’t, or if you just want to create a personal blog and name it after yourself, you can stop reading right here.